patchthecode/patchthecode.github.io/index.md

 ## How will my calendadar dateCells look with this library?

-This Library is `UICollectionView` subclass.
+This Library is a `UICollectionView` subclass.
 This means your date cells will look however you want it to look.
 100% customizable.